corewar/corewar.io/README.md

 In future we hope to include a corewar IDE with debugger, an interactive core simulation and a number of hills.
 The UI will be provided from this project https://github.com/gareththegeek/corewar-ui

+## Docs

+The docs are a work in progress and are currently hosted on [Read the Docs](http://corewar-docs.readthedocs.io/)

 ## Getting Started

 This project is published to NPM where it is intended to be used as a dependency for UI based projects who wish to use the corewar parser and simulator functionality.